But this time, I want to focus on just one day: Thursday. The day that was very, very weird. Thursday.

 But my day wasn’t over yet.
 Pockets were to come.

 LCAs are held in different cities every year.
 I live in Sydney, and LCA was in Sydney, and thus I had the honour of being a local.
-Which meant I could do things like not have to book a hotel room for the event, and bring in a sewing machine at an minute’s notice.
+Which meant I could do things like not have to book a hotel room for the event, and bring in a sewing machine at a moments notice.
 Which I did.
 Twice.

 Thus PocketBOF was held for the second time; a Birds of a Feather session in which we discussed the history of pockets and added pockets to items of clothing.